stevavoliajvar/stop_cloudflare/PEOPLE.md

+"Sadly, P2PFoundation.net's landing page & wiki are in CloudFlare's exclusive walledgarden, directly contradicting a large portion of P2PFoundation's mission purpose.
+Not sure when they made that foolish move, but strypey I suggest moving your contributions elsewhere and leaving a link to them. hypocrisy" by [batalanto](https://todon.nl/@batalanto/104542025928367702)

 "[using Tor shows how much sites are hidden behind Cloudflare.
 Yesterdays DNS problem of them showed even more of this privacy problem.
 With the EU making it clear that data transfer to US is not allowed this opens the question if transparent proxying traffic through Cloudflare is illegal now too.
 Especially where this opens MITM data collecting.
 IMHO sites behind Cloudflare should be blocked making them learn that privacy is valued.](https://mastodon.ctseuro.com/@kmj/104533489380410302)"